Home » Diamonds » G vs I Color Diamonds: What’s the Difference?

 Comparison of G and D Color Diamond

-In that view, the slight tints are more noticeable because of the diamond on the left.
+In that view, the slight tints are more noticeable because of the diamond on the right.

 G color diamonds are a popular choice for engagement rings because of their value and lack of color.

-You’ll avoid the price premium for D, E, and F diamonds, but it’ll be tough to tell them apart without magnification.
+You’ll avoid the price premium for D, E, and F diamonds, but it’ll be tough to tell them apart when viewed in a normal setting.

 What to Know About I Color Diamonds